TCKs of Asia

 Karen Tan is an Intercultural trainer, leadership coach & Founder of Think Impact.
 Born in Vietnam, Karen moved with her family around Asia every few years before moving to the US.
-As a Chinese diaspora, Karen grew up speaking Cantonese at home and picked up the local languages wherever she lived but she never learnt Vietnamese—her parents' other language.
+As a Chinese diaspora, Karen grew up speaking Cantonese at home while speaking English at school and picking up the local languages wherever she lived as a way to build connections with people.
 After her nomadic genes brought Karen back to Asia in 2007, she lived in China, Hong Kong, Thailand, and Cambodia training Chinese cross-cultural workers in cross-cultural leadership & communication and international team-building.
 Karen is now also pursuing a doctoral degree in member care.

 Danau Tanu is an anthropologist and author of Growing Up in Transit: The Politics of Belonging at an International School, which is based on her PhD research on Third Culture Kids.
+She is currently a Visiting Research Fellow at Waseda University and an Honorary Research Fellow at the University of Western Australia.
 Danau was born in Canada to a Chinese Indonesian father and Japanese mother, and attended both local public schools and international schools in Indonesia, Japan and Singapore.
-Having grown up speaking four languages at home, Danau has developed a keen interest in the impact of language fluency on relationships within families.
-She is also a Co-Chair of the FIGT Research Network.
+For Danau, doing research and writing about identity and belonging has been both a professional and personal journey.
+She is also a Co-Chair of the Families in Global Transition (FIGT) Research Network.

 Online.
 You will receive a Zoom link when you sign up.

-6am Los Angeles – 9am New York – 2pm Lagos – 3pm Berlin – 4pm Beirut – 9pm Singapore & Perth – 10pm Seoul & Tokyo
+6am Los Angeles – 9am New York – 2pm Accra – 3pm Lagos & Amsterdam – 4pm Beirut – 7pm Karachi – 10pm Singapore & Perth – 11pm Seoul & Tokyo

 Click here for other time zones